Jump here for the top 10!

 Teaming up with fellow LGBTQ icon, Demi Lovato, Christina Aguilera released this critically-acclaimed song from Liberation.
-Already known as a female empowerment anthem, Fall in Line can also be relatable to the LGBTQ rights movement as it talks about fighting against oppression and showing strength in the face of adversary.
-And its march-like beat could easily be played in Pride parades as people march for their rights and freedom, as it demonstrated in the above interlude performance at LA Pride, challenging the Don’t Say Gay bill.
+Already known as a female empowerment anthem, Fall in Line can also be relatable to the LGBTQ rights movement as it talks about fighting against oppression and showing strength in the face of adversity.
+And its march-like beat could easily be played in Pride parades as people march for their rights and freedom, as is demonstrated in the above interlude performance at LA Pride, challenging the Don’t Say Gay bill.

 3) Let There Be Love